funkia/turbine/README.md

 standard HTML-elements.
 When you create your own components they will be made of these.

-For each HTML-element there is a function for creating a component that represents it.
 The element functions accept two arguments, both of which are optional.
-The first is an object describing various things like attributes, classes on the element, etc. The second argument is a child component.
+The first is an object describing various things like attributes, classes, etc. The second argument is a child component.
 For instance, to create a div with a span child we would write.

 ```typescript
 const myDiv = div({class: "foo"}, span("Some text"));
 ```

 The element functions are overloaded.
-So instead of giving `span` a component as child we can just give it a string.
+So instead of giving `span` a component as child we can give it a string.
 The element functions also accepts an array of child elements like this.

 ```typescript
 const myDiv = div({class: "foo"}, [